-Big Tech antitrust bills pass first major hurdle in House, even as opposition grows
+Big Tech antitrust bills pass first major hurdle in House even as opposition grows

 “For one thing, I think the clearer the tech opposition to these bills, the easier it has been to make the case that they are exactly what we need,” the staffer said.

-“While I share the desire to reform digital markets and increase competition, as drafted, the bills fall short and will create more harm than good for American consumers and the U.S. economy,” she said in a statement.

-She focused on allowing the companies to protect privacy and moderate content — echoing similar sentiments to what a few of the companies argued in their statements of opposition to the measures.

-Tyler Pager contributed to this report.
+Will Oremus and Tyler Pager contributed to this report.